jks0804/Attachment-Scraper/README.md

 ## Features

-- Yahoo and Gmail support out of the box (same script, `--provider` flag).
+- Yahoo, Gmail, and generic IMAP support out of the box (same script, `--provider` flag).
 - Attachments sorted into category folders by file extension.
 - Per-message date folders (`YYYYMMDD`) inside each category.
 - SHA-256 de-duplication — the same image attached to dozens of messages is